Ute Dam

 Ute Dam (National ID # NM00293) is a dam at Logan, New Mexico in Quay County, about 20 mi west of the Texas state line.
+The reservoir it creates, Ute Reservoir, has a water surface of 8,200 acres and has a maximum capacity of 403,000 acre-ft.
+Recreation includes fishing for largemouth bass, catfish, crappie and walleye, and the facilities at the adjacent Ute Lake State Park.

+History

 The earthen dam was completed in 1963 by the New Mexico Interstate Stream Commission, without federal funding, and with a height of 132 ft and a length of 6530 ft at its crest.
 It impounds the Canadian River for municipal water use.
 The dam is owned and operated by the Commission, which is authorized under state law to implement projects and negotiate with neighboring states on water issues.
 Ute Reservoir is the only large state-owned and operated reservoir in New Mexico.

 Structurally the Ute Dam has the largest labyrinth weir spillway in the United States.
 It was a 1984 addition to the original structure, designed by the United States Bureau of Reclamation, which raised the height of the lake by 27 ft.